3203 Press Releases

 Quadrant 6 - 1EVI at ADOBE

-In addition the following Starguard vessels will be replaced into reserve ("mothballed")
+In addition the following Starguard vessels will be replaced into reserve ("mothballed") or are already in reserve:

 Quadrant 1 - 1SG at BARON